The Technique of Lapping

 The Lapping Process

-A simple way to observe the action of particles as illustrated above is to strew coarse lapping powder (about 150 my) on a finely lapped aluminium plate, and to cover with a scratch-free plate of perspex, which is then slid sideways slightly under a light pressure.
-Figure 3 shows, at high magnification, traces left by the rolling lapping particles on the fine surface.
-With the continuous lapping process, the continuous kneading effect causes material to break out of the machined surface, as shown in Figures 6 and 7.
+A simple way to observe the action of particles as illustrated above is to strew coarse lapping powder (about 150 my).
+On a finely lapped aluminum plate and to cover with a scratch-free plate of perspex, which is then sliding sideways slightly under light pressure.
+Figure 3 shows, at high magnification and the traces left by the rolling lapping particles on the fine surface.
+With the continuous lapping process, the continuous kneading effect causes the material to break out of the machined surface, as shown in Figures 6 and 7.
 Figure 8 shows the result after an extended lapping time of 2 seconds with x grit particles.

-If the hardness and micro-structure of the carriers or lapping plate (or carrier) are such that rolling cannot occur because the particles become stuck, as already mentioned, the result is a cutting or sliding action.
-Surfaces lapped by rolling appear matte (Figure 8), while pushed, cutting grit produces bright and even shiny surfaces (Figure 5).
-High magnifications of matte lapped surfaces show roughened material particles (Figure 9) that can, if necessary, be polished with extremely fine abrasive paper or with a polishing machine.
+If the hardness and microstructure of the carriers or lapping plate (or carrier) are such that rolling cannot occur because the particles become stuck, as already mentioned, the result is cutting or sliding action.
+Surfaces lapped by rolling appear matte (Figure 8), while pushing, cutting grit produces bright and even shiny surfaces (Figure 5).
+High magnifications of matte surfaces show rough material particles (Figure 9).
+In comparison, if it’s necessary for a reflective surface finish, polishing with extremely fine abrasive paper or with a polishing machine can alter the surface.